nabeelvalley/docs/src/content/docs/javascript/typescript-ast.md

 title: Using the TypeScript AST
 ---

+---
+published: true
+title: Using the TypeScript AST
+---

 # Generating Typescript using AST's

 > Some parsers other that the Typescript ones is [Esprima](https://esprima.org/demo/parse.html), [Acorn](https://github.com/acornjs/acorn), these are Javascript Parsers> Other languages also have parsers as well as tools called `Parser Generators` that enable you to generate a parser for a given language or usecase